ngtranminhtuan/classifier/README.md

 python quantize_prune.py
 ```

-After quantizing and pruning, if the accuracy is the same as best_model, we can speed up the model!
+After quantizing and pruning, we optimize 2 objectives: model footprint and accuracy, we can speed up the model with high accuracy!

 ## Data Analysis, Preprocessing and Augmentations
 There is a multi-class classification problem (not multi-label), so we can use CrossEntropyLoss for the output class name and a confident score for every class(add torch.max in output).